Everyman (15th-century play): Adaptations

 A modern stage production of Everyman did not appear until July 1901 when The Elizabethan Stage Society of William Poel gave three outdoor performances at the Charterhouse in London.
 Poel then partnered with British actor Ben Greet to produce the play throughout Britain, with runs on the American Broadway stage from 1902 to 1918, and concurrent tours throughout North America.
 These productions differed from past performances in that women were cast in the title role, rather than men.
-Film adaptations of the 1901 version of the play appeared in 1913 and 1914, with the 1913 film being presented with an early color two-process pioneered by Kinemacolor.
+Film adaptations of the 1901 version of the play appeared in 1913 and 1914, with the 1913 film being made with an early color two-process, Kinemacolor.

 A version was filmed for Australian TV in 1964.

 Another well-known version of the play is Jedermann by the Austrian playwright Hugo von Hofmannsthal, which has been performed annually at the Salzburg Festival since 1920, and adapted into film several times.
+Jedermann received an English language adaptation in 1917, The Play of Everyman.
+The 1917 adaptation was performed at the Trinity Auditorium in Los Angeles, followed by a run at the Burbank Theater in Burbank, California, and was translated and adapted by George Sterling with "Richard" Ryszard Ordynski and music by Victor Schertzinger.
+The Sterling adaptation was performed again in 1936 at the Hollywood Bowl with music by Einar Nelson.

 Frederick Franck published a modernised version of the tale entitled "Everyone", drawing on Buddhist influence.

 A direct-to-video film of Everyman was made in 2002, directed by John Farrell, which updated the setting to the early 21st century, including Death as a businessman in dark glasses with a briefcase, and Goods being played by a talking personal computer.

+Jo Clifford's play Every One, a modern version of Everyman, premiered at the Royal Lyceum Theatre in Edinburgh in 2010.

+In 2014, London theatre company Scena Mundi Theatre (then Little Spaniel Theatre) staged a production of Everyman at St Bartholomew the Great, a Church in the City of London.
+The play, directed by Cecilia Dorland, played on the church's medieval setting and kept the Middle English text intact.
+A strong ensemble piece using music and singing, it was very well received by critics.

 A modernized adaptation by Carol Ann Duffy, the Poet Laureate of the United Kingdom, with Chiwetel Ejiofor in the title role, was performed at the National Theatre from April to July 2015.

 In December 2016, Moravian University in Bethlehem, Pennsylvania presented Everyman on Trial, a contemporary adaptation written and directed by Christopher Shorr.

 Branden Jacobs-Jenkins' adaptation, titled Everybody, premiered in 2017 at the Pershing Square Signature Center in New York City.